Completion of a College Diploma or substantial completion of a University Degree.

 A Paralegal provides legal services to clients within the permitted scope of practice.
 This includes representing clients in provincial offences court, which includes highway traffic offences, municipal by-law matters, liquor license cases, occupational health and safety issues, as well as civil litigation matters in small claims court.
 Paralegals may also appear in the Ontario Court of Justice representing clients charged with less serious criminal offences.
 Paralegals may represent clients in a broad range of tribunals such as the Workplace Safety and Insurance Appeals Tribunal, Human Rights Commission, and Landlord and Tenant Board, to name a few.

 Paralegal is now a licensed profession with the Law Society of Upper Canada and St. Clair College's program will prepare students to meet this accreditation process.

 Students applying to this program should have effective time-management skills, be detail-oriented, well-organized and able to work independently towards deadlines and under pressure.
 Students should have strong oral and written communication skills.

 Employers who provide our field placement settings require a clear POLICE RECORD CHECK for criminal offences with vulnerable sector screening before accepting a student into the field placement setting.
 The record check MUST be obtained by the student at the student's expense.
-If you are unable to obtain this police clearance by mid September, you jeopardize the opportunity to complete either of your field placements.
+If you are unable to obtain this police clearance, you jeopardize the opportunity to complete your field placements.
 Checks are also required for clinics.